When is the conference?

 Is this another damned social media conference?

-I may be interested in sponsorship: who do I contact?
+I’m interested in sponsorship: who do I contact?